akka/alpakka/docs/src/main/paradox/elasticsearch.md

 ### With typed source

 Use `ElasticsearchSource.typed` and `ElasticsearchSink.create` to create source and sink.
+@scala[The data is converted to and from JSON by Spray JSON.]
+@java[The data is converted to and from JSON by Jackson's ObjectMapper.]

 Scala
 : @@snip ($alpakka$/elasticsearch/src/test/scala/akka/stream/alpakka/elasticsearch/ElasticsearchSpec.scala) { #run-typed }